 Nabeela Ahmed is a geographer interested in the intersections of urban studies, governance and precariousness in post-colonial contexts.
-At SIID, she is looking at the role of digitisation in Indian governance on shaping precarity and citizenship rights among labourers in Delhi, India with a focus on women.
+At SIID, she is looking at the role of digitisation in Indian governance on shaping precarity and citizenship rights among labourers in Delhi, India, with a focus on gender.

 Her PhD at the University of Sussex looked at access to social protection and precarity among labour migrants in India’s fastest-growing cities.
 She has since completed a post-doctorate on the British Academy GCRF project at King’s College London, ‘Disconnected infrastructures and violence against women’ which studied linkages between gendered violence and urban infrastructures.